Weehawken, New Jersey: Local government

 Weehawken operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is a five-member Township Council, whose members are elected to serve four-year terms of office on a concurrent basis in non-partisan elections held in May.
 Two council members are elected from the township at-large and the remainder are chosen from each of three wards.
 The council selects a mayor and a deputy mayor from among its members in a reorganization meeting held in the first week of July after the election.

-As of 2024, the mayor of Weehawken is Richard F. Turner (at-large), whose term of office ends June 30, 2026.
+As of 2026, the mayor of Weehawken is Richard F. Turner (at-large), whose term of office ends June 30, 2030.
 Turner has served in office since July 1990, after having served as town manager.
 Turner is one of longest-serving mayors in New Jersey.
-Other members of the Township Council are Deputy Mayor Rosemary J. Lavagnino (2nd Ward), David J. Curtis (3rd Ward), Carmela Silvestri-Ehret (1st Ward) and Robert Sosa (at large), all serving terms of office expiring on June 30, 2026.
+Other members of the Township Council are Susan Jennings (2nd Ward), David J. Curtis (3rd Ward), Carmela Silvestri-Ehret (1st Ward) and Deputy Mayor Robert Sosa (at large), all serving terms of office expiring on June 30, 2030.
 Giovanni D. Ahmad is the township manager.